scholar

 Related areas of interest include: chronic illness, body politics, afrofuturism, youth and aging, bioethics, interdisciplinary/multi-origin knowledge production, classical versus contemporary social philosophies, and memorialization.
 Through work, advocacy, and leadership experiences, she actively seeks out learning opportunities that engage with diverse knowledge practices.

-Check out her recent interview with fellow UCSF PhD student Stella Belonwu for the Carry The One podcast, where she discusses everything from her research to being Black in predominantly white institutions to the importance of mashed potatoes and cats.
+Check out her interview with fellow UCSF PhD student Stella Belonwu for the Carry The One podcast, where she discusses everything from her research to being Black in predominantly white institutions to the importance of mashed potatoes and cats.